midxdle/MongoDb/README.md

 # thirdrepo
-this is a Git tutortial
+this was a Git tutortial first but now this is a repo for mongodb connection with node.js and export or searching data on mongo database
 # hello-world
 Hello World repository for Git tutorial
-This is an example repository for the Git tutoial on https://www.w3schools.com
+This was an example repository for the Git but now it has : connect.js : connecting to mongo database ExportData.js : export some data to mongo database SearchData : search some data on mongo database that was added before

-This repository is built step by step in the tuto
+This repository is built step by step